World blog image

 In theory, yes.
 In practice, there are a whole range of considerations that should be taken into account.
 Election systems are complex, and adding technology to these procedures has to be done in the right way in order to improve the process, without compromising on security, privacy or access.

-And this is the direction that services are heading—we’re not going backwards.
+And this is the direction that services are heading — we’re not going backwards.
 There was a time when online banking would have been dismissed, that it was considered unsafe and insecure.
-Now it’s part of our everyday life.
-We all do it.
-If we’re comfortable managing and transferring one of our most valuable financial assets via digital platforms, why can’t the same be done for voting?
+Now it’s part of our everyday lives.
+Secure technologies and processes have been developed to ensure it’s convenient and safe for businesses and users.
+If we’re comfortable managing and transferring one of our most valuable assets via digital platforms, why can’t the same be done for voting?

 What can we learn from countries that have carried out eVoting?